-Tobacco/Alternative Nicotine Products
+Tobacco/Vapes Alternative Nicotine Products

-Tobacco/Alternative Nicotine Products including e-cigarettes, vapes, juuls, pods, chargers, and all related equipment or devices (possession or use on school grounds, school sponsored events or school buses) 1st offense: 2 -5 days OSS (Baseline is 2 days OSS.
+Tobacco/Alternative Nicotine Products including but not limited to, e-cigarettes, vapes, juuls, pods, chargers, and all related equipment or devices (possession or use on school grounds, school sponsored events or school buses)

+1st offense: 2 -5 days OSS (Baseline is 2 days OSS.
 Additional days may be added if it is blatant use in the hallways or the classroom, if students post videos of use, or if distributed to other students.)

-2nd offense: 3-5 days OSS and tobacco prevention education or cessation program 3rd offense: Evidentiary Hearing
+2nd offense: 3-5 days OSS and tobacco prevention education program

+3rd offense: Evidentiary Hearing